nschan/nf-arassembly/README.md

 # nf-arassembly

-Arabidopsis assembly using flye, qc using quast (also works for other species).
+Genome assembly using flye, qc using quast (also works for other species), polish with pilon and / or medaka.

+# Parameters

+`--samplesheet`      Path to samplesheet
+`--collect`          Are the provided reads a folder (default, true) or a single fq files (false) `--skip_flye`        Should the flye assembly step be skipped (default false), requires different samplesheet (!)
+`--flye_mode`        default: "--nano-hq"; the mode to be used by flye `--medaka_model`     Model used by medaka, default: 'r1041_e82_400bps_hac_v4.2.0' `--skip_pilon`       default: false; should pilon be skipped `--skip_alignments`  default: false; should the alignments be skipped, requires different samplesheet (!)
+`--out`              results directory, default: './results'`

 # Procedure